kyzmitch/Cotton/README.md

     - Tools -> Android -> SDK Manager
     - SDK Tools tab
     - Install `Google Play Licensing Library`
+- Run `cd cotton-base` & `gradle wrapper` if you see an error about Gradle build.
 - `make`
 - open Kotlin `cotton-base` folder using `InteliJ IDEA`
 - run `cotton-base [assembleCottonBaseReleaseXCFramework]` Gradle configuration for iOS client.
 It is located under `other` section of Gradle tasks list.